Vyral/mark-callender/_posts/2024-12-04-what-will-happen-to-the-housing-market-in-2025.md

 **A better year for sellers**

 Experts predict that 2025 will be a better year overall for sellers than 2023 and 2024.
 While the market has been challenging recently, there’s good news ahead for sellers in 2025.
-If you've been thinking about selling your home, now might be the time to start preparing.
+If you’ve been thinking about selling your home, now might be the time to start preparing.

 {% include pullquote.html %}